peng8350/flutter_pulltorefresh/README.md

 # Flutter_Pulltorefresh

 ## Intro
-a widget provided to the flutter scroll component drop-down refresh and pull up load.
+a widget provided to the flutter scroll component drop-down refresh and pull up load.support android and ios

 ## Features
+* Android and iOS both spported
 * pull up and pull down
 * It's almost fit for all witgets,like GridView,ListView,Container,Text...
 * High extensibility